KenKundert/why-invest-in-bitcoin/README.rst

 seems to be quite modest especially considering the risk and volatility of the market.
 Also notice that after the Great Depression the volatility of the market has substantially increased.
-The increase in volatility is directly due to the increased inflation as it is inflation that creates and aggravates the business cycles.
+The increase in volatility is directly due to the increased inflation as it is inflation that creates and aggravates business cycles.

 Now it is important to remember that the Dow is not the market, it is just one